Centric Software

 Centric Software is a Silicon Valley–based software company headquartered in Campbell, California.
 The company provides product life-cycle management (PLM) and AI software globally, as well as planning, pricing and market intelligence, product information management, digital asset management, and e-commerce products.

-The company's website reports working with companies such as LVMH, Guess, Auchan, asics, Camper, Sephora, Ajinomoto, Bestseller among other consumer good sectors.

 History

 Centric Software was founded in 2004.
 The company began as a product lifecycle management vendor, developing configurable out-of-the-box products for the fashion industry, designed to support users without custom coding.

 In 2010, Centric introduced its first mobile application, Capture it, which uploads images to the PLM system.

 In 2013, the company developed The Adobe Connect tool, that allows designers to use Adobe Illustrator while staying integrated with the PLM system.

-In 2017 Centric’s REST API launched, allowing integration between Centric PLM and external systems such as ERP and digital asset management, enabling data connectivity and the development of custom applications for organisations.
+In 2017 Centric’s REST API launched, allowing integration between Centric PLM and external systems such as ERP and digital asset management.
 The same year, it launched an artificial intelligence powered PLM tool, AI Image Search.

 In 2018, Centric began to add 3D connectors that integrate Centric PLM with applications including Browzwear, Optitex and CLO 3D.

 In 2019, Centric launched PLM for original equipment manufacturer and original design manufacturer manufacturers.

-In 2020, Centric expanded into the food and beverage and the cosmetics and personal care areas.

 Centric Software acquired retail planning provider, Armonica Retail in 2021.
 This was followed by the acquisition of market intelligence software company StyleSage in 2022 and the predictive pricing software provider aifora, in 2023.
-Most recently, it acquired both Contentserv and ShoppingFeed, a PIM and DAM platform that helps brands manage and distribute product content across channels.
+Most recently, it acquired both Contentserv and ShoppingFeed, a PIM and DAM platform.

 Its parent company is Dassault Systèmes.

 Products

-Centric Software has integrated 3D, mobility, AI, cloud, SaaS, and Agile Development to develop their products.

 Centric PLM: Centric Software’s original PLM product, focused on design, development and sourcing for the consumer goods industry.

-Centric Planning: a cloud-based, AI-powered system that provides integrated financial, merchandise, product portfolio, store and vendor planning capabilities to support pre- and in-season execution, retail advice, wholesale and SKU inventory.

-Centric Pricing and Inventory: predicts how much customers will buy, when, where and at what price.
-It can calculate merchandise and pricing across product lifecycle to support data-driven planning'.

-Centric Market Intelligence: provides insights to competitive product price assortment and consumer trends insights, resulting in visibility of what competitors are doing.
+Centric Market Intelligence: is a platform for collecting and analyzing market data.

-Centric Visual Boards: interactive visual pivot tables that combine data with 2D and/or 3D images to collaborate on assortment planning, and make range and category management decisions.
+Centric Visual Boards: interactive visual pivot tables that combine data with 2D and/or 3D images.